InoveSoluction/Hardware_Management/README.md

 # Hardware_Management
-Hey everyone, this was my first program, which I made during my second year of college, simply amazing.
+Hey everyone, this was my first program, which I made during my second year of university, simply amazing.